ignc-research/IR-multi-sim/README.md

 ```

 ## Obstacles
 Three types of obstacles are currently supported: Cubes, Speheres and Cylinders.
 Colour, collision, observability and more can be configured with the parameters of the obstacle.
-per default, all obstacles are observable
+Per default, all obstacles are observable.

 Example:
 ``` python